Balazs9/aqua_s/README.md

 # AUQA_S

 Aqua_S is in e-commerce shop selling mineral water, sport drinks and water dispenser machines to private users or companies.
+The e commerce website made for a family business, where the goal is to reach more customers through the online shop.
+The blog page on the site makes it easier to customers to ask questions about the products or the service.
+Customers can make their on blog where the site owner can comment on their question.

+## User Stories

 ## UX

+### Design

+I. Color scheme

+- color selection: for the colors there is 2 main color what dominate through the whole website, white and blue, the blue is chosen because of the water.
+The main background is a picture of a riverside from a hungarian river.

 ### User goals: